tazama-lf/relay-service-integration-rest/README.md

 - HTTP/HTTPS connection pooling for optimal performance
 - Health check verification before initialization.
 (Should return a 200 status code)
 - Automatic retry mechanisms for token fetching and API calls
-- Support for various data types (binary, string, object) with automatic conversion
+- Support for various data types (buffer, string) with automatic conversion
 - APM integration for performance monitoring and tracing
 - Comprehensive logging for debugging and operational visibility
 - Simple API with just two methods: `init()` and `relay()`